 VICE-CHAIRMAN: Megan Ritterskamp, Resource Specialist; Indiana State Department of Agriculture

-COORDINATOR: Jewel Brooks, White County Soil and Water Conservation District of Illinois
+Secretary/Treasurer: Jewel Brooks, White County Soil and Water Conservation District of Illinois

 SOIL HEALTH & NUTRIENTS SUB-COMMITTEE: Colson Doyle, Resource Specialist; Indiana State Department of Agriculture